Jillian555/Jillian555.github.io/index.md

 ## About Me

-I am a D.Eng. student in Vision Group, Lab of Machine Learning and Data Mining, Tianjin University, advised by Prof. Pengfei Zhu.
-Prior to attending TJU, I obtained my B.Sc. degree from Hangzhou Dianzi University, advised by Prof, Jun Yu in June 2020.
+Jialu Li(李佳璐) received her B.S. degree from Tianjin Polytechnic University, Tianjin, China, in 2020, and received her M.S. degree from Tianjin University, Tianjin, China, in 2023.
+She is currently working towards the Ph.D. degree in the College of Intelligence and Computing, Tianjin University, Tianjin, China.
+Her supervisor was Prof. Pengfei Zhu (朱鹏飞) and Assoc.
+Prof. Yu Wang (王煜) in Tianjin University.

 ## Research Interests

-- **Image Fusion:** RGB-Infrared, Medical Image(CT-MRI, PET-MRI) image fusion
+- **Collaborative Learning**
-- **Image-to-Image Translation:** Sketch-Photo transfer
+- **Continual Learning**
-- **Medical Image Processing:** Disease diagnosis, OAR prediction, Oragns segmentation.
+- **Graph neural network**

 ## News